 For 100 years, retailers have segmented the broad marketplace into groups – soccer moms, or Millennials, or New Yorkers, or readers… pretty much every retailer uses target segments like those.
 But Amazon has never been interested.
 Instead, it wants a segment of one: you.
 It gathers information about what you look at, what you buy, your browsing habits.
 To that it adds information from your purchases – address and credit cards on file – as well as your Amazon address book to find those close to you.
 It is also the second biggest tracker on the web, after Google, so it follows your activity far beyond the Amazon ecosystem.
 And it can access the standard sets of information that can easily be sucked in from outside: your credit score, your home ownership, criminal complaints and records….
-Amazon probably knows more about you than any other entity on the planet, including your mother and your spouse.
+Amazon probably knows more about you than any other entity on the planet, including your mother and your spouse. and now, it’s moving into healthcare.

 Put that aside for a moment.